nexmo-se/openai-realtime-connector/README.md

 ## About this Connector code

+See the diagram in this repository for an overview of the solution architecture.

 This connector makes use of the [WebSockets feature](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) of Vonage Voice API.</br>
 When a voice call is established, the peer Voice API application triggers a WebSocket connection to this Connector application then streams audio in both directions between the voice call and OpenAI engine in real time.